HER2-Targeted Therapies

 Prescription drug assistance

-You may qualify for programs that help with drug costs or offer low-cost or free prescriptions.
+You may qualify for programs that help with drug costs or offer low-cost or free prescription drugs.
+A financial counselor or social worker at your hospital can help you learn about these programs.

 Learn more about insurance plans and prescription drug assistance programs.